 Parents are to pay all lunch accounts to the person assigned to this account in the school cafeteria.
 When an account registers less than \$10.00, the student will be notified.
 If any lunch account registers a negative balance, the student may eat a regular lunch for one day.
-Students will be served an alternative meal until the account is settled.
-All students will be afforded lunch daily.
+Students will not be able to purchase extra items until the account is settled